FictitiousFrode/AIF/Readme.txt

  * Garments could do with support for shifting/opening/lifting.
 Support for a "dress" command that puts on a pre-defined set of garments.
  * Outfits might get a cascade system to go with dress/strip commands.
- * Erotic Story Actions is pretty much complete.
+ * Erotic Story Actions to be expanded with Dance, Hug and Tickle.
+ * The previously planned Sexual Simulator System will be replaced by several smaller extensions that build on Sexual Actions.
+ * Penetrations allows for penetrations that last across player actions.
  * Kinky Story Actions will implement BDSM functionality.
- * Sexual Simulator System will be an alternative to Erotic Story Actions for more immersive simulator-style games.
-This includes systems for arousal, orgasms, posturing and lasting penetration.
  * Cutscenes, to implement CYOA-like functionality.

  Contact Info